Cristian-Castillo/Cristian-Castillo/README.md

 ### Hi there, I'm Cristian 👋

 ## I'm a lifelong learner, dog lover, and a computer scientist!
-- 🔭   I’m currently working on iOS development
+- 🔭   I’m currently working on web development
 - 🌱   I’m currently learning everything 🤣
 - 👯   I’m looking to collaborate with other content creators
-- 🥅   2021 Goals: Contribute more to Open Source projects
+- 🥅   2021 Goals: Become a full stack developer
 - ⚡    Fun fact: I love to learn new things all the time

 ### Languages and Tools: